 Yes, fruits contain fructose, but whole fruits also contain vitamins, beneficial antioxidants, and fiber, reducing hazardous effects.
 Juice, on the other hand, is a different story and is as damaging as soda.
-A glass of juice is full of fructose and lacks the antioxidants and fiber benefits of whole fruit.
+A glass of juice is full of fructose.
+However, through processing, it loses the antioxidants and fiber benefits of the whole fruit.

 Does Sugar Fit into a Supportive Nutrition Plan?

 Yes 🙂 Even though sugar, particularly fructose, is very detrimental to our bodies.
 However, it’s not realistic to expect NEVER to eat sugar again.
 You can DRASTICALLY cut down on your sugar consumption through:

 The United States is doing better with sugar consumption, but we are still a long way from becoming healthy.
 Particularly children need their parents to become more mindful of what they are eating.
 High fructose corn syrup is within nearly everything designed for kids!
 At the rate they are consuming fructose, they could develop scarred livers while still in their teens and need a new liver by their 30s or 40s.
 So, be mindful if you’re a parent.

 Below are three tips for cutting down on sugar:

 - Try eliminating sugar from your diet for 21-30 days.
 Your body can become “sensitized” to sugar and its effects.
 After you completely cut it out for a few weeks, your body will be less reactive to it.

 - Make your own “treats.”
 This way, you can control how much sugar you add.
 More than likely, you can cut the sugar in a recipe in half, and it will still be sweet enough for you.

 - Consume natural forms of sugar such as whole fruit and raw honey, and altogether avoid processed packaged foods that contain high fructose corn syrup and other forms of sugar.